Beginner Genealogy Seminars

 Dr Fraser Dunford, Past Executive Director of the Ontario Genealogical Society and member of Kawartha Branch OGS will guide you through:

 The Basics - the family tree, family records, relationships, the importance of birth, marriage and death records and recording dates.

 Getting Started - guiding principles, citation and keeping records.

-The schedule for the Beginner Seminars on Genealogical Research is as follows -
+The schedule for the last two 2015 Beginner Seminars on Genealogical Research is as follows -

 - Tuesday, September 22nd, start time 1:00 pm - hosted at the Douro/Dummer Library.
 More information coming soon.

 Please check back often for updates as additional dates and locations are posted as confirmed.

 2nd Annual Kawartha Conference